maarten-pennings/howto/c64drive/readme.md

 For other examples see [c64-wiki](https://www.c64-wiki.com/wiki/Commodore_1541), or [manual](https://www.mocagh.org/cbm/c1541II-manual.pdf).

-An example of a complex administrative command, the following seems to change the [device number](https://www.c64-wiki.com/wiki/Device_number).
+An example of a complex administrative command is the following: it seems to change the [device number](https://www.c64-wiki.com/wiki/Device_number).

 ```
 OPEN 2,8,15:PRINT#2,"M-W";CHR$(119);CHR$(0);CHR$(2);CHR$(devnum+32);CHR$(devnum+64):CLOSE 2